 Both Revolut and Starling have a range of accounts to choose from but Starling comes out on top with a greater account choice.
 In addition, it is possible to have a joint account with Starling Bank, something that is not yet available with Revolut.

-Both Revolut* and Starling have options for children's cards.
+Both Revolut and Starling have options for children's cards.
 With Revolut you can get one <18 account for free with its standard plan however the features that you have access to are limited.
 If you want access to more <18 accounts and additional features you will need to subscribe to a premium Revolut plan.
-Starling Bank has a Starling Kite account for 6 - 16 year-olds which is accessible via your personal account, however, this does come with a £2 monthly fee.
+Starling Bank has a free Starling Kite* account for 6 - 16 year-olds which is accessible via your personal account.
 Once your child turns 16 they can benefit from a Starling Bank Teen account where they get all of the features of the main account without an overdraft and with some age-restricted transactions.
-The Starling Bank Teen account is free and can be set up via a smartphone.
+The Starling Bank Teen account is also free and can be set up via a smartphone.

 Revolut has a multi-currency account which allows you to spend and exchange in up to 30 currencies.
 Starling Bank* also has a multi-currency account for business holders only but this is only available in Euros or US Dollars.
 You can however open a personal Euro account with Starling Bank.